JuliaManifolds/Manopt.jl/joss/paper.md

 # Summary

 [`Manopt.jl`](https://manoptjl.org) provides a set of optimization algorithms for optimization problems given on a Riemannian manifold $\mathcal M$.
 Based on a generic optimization framework together with the interface `ManifoldsBase.jl` for Riemannian manifolds, classical and recently developed methods are provided in an efficient implementation.
-Algorithms include the derivative free Particle Swarm and Nelder Mead algorithms as well as a classical gradient, conjugate gradient and stochastic gradient descent.
-Furthermore, quasi Newton methods like a Riemannian L-BFGS [@HuangGallivanAbsil:2015:1] and nonsmooth optimization algorithms like a Cyclic Proximal Point Algorithm [@Bacak:2014:1], a (parallel) Douglas-Rachford algorithm [@BergmannPerschSteidl:2016:1] and a Chambolle-Pock algorithm [@BergmannHerzogSilvaLouzeiroTenbrinckVidalNunez:2021:1] are provided together with several basic cost functions, gradients and proximal maps as well as debug and record capabilities.
+Algorithms include the derivative free Particle Swarm and Nelder–Mead algorithms as well as a classical gradient, conjugate gradient and stochastic gradient descent.
+Furthermore, quasi-Newton methods like a Riemannian L-BFGS [@HuangGallivanAbsil:2015:1] and nonsmooth optimization algorithms like a Cyclic Proximal Point Algorithm [@Bacak:2014:1], a (parallel) Douglas-Rachford algorithm [@BergmannPerschSteidl:2016:1] and a Chambolle-Pock algorithm [@BergmannHerzogSilvaLouzeiroTenbrinckVidalNunez:2021:1] are provided together with several basic cost functions, gradients and proximal maps as well as debug and record capabilities.

 # Statement of Need